MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 * Reduce code fragility.
 * Reduce code breakage from changes to the User-Agent String.

-If you need to check for a Chrome-like browser, Microsoft recommends detecting `Chromium`; the engine that powers both Microsoft Edge and Google Chrome.
+If you need to check for a Chrome-like browser, Microsoft recommends detecting `Chromium`, which is the engine that powers Microsoft Edge.

 Use this method to verify the `Chromium` brand and apply detection to all affected Chromium-based browsers.